 Do you feel completely buried in debt?
 I know I do!
 We are paying off more than $600k in student loan debt and honestly, it’s hard!
 But, we have successfully paid off more than $150k of student loan debt so far and I’ve learned some strategies that make it SO much easier.
-Here are 6 easy things we are doing to pay off big time debt.
+Here are 6 easy ways to pay off debt.

 (1) Keep your day job.

 We’ve seen lots of folks quitting their day jobs to pursue their passions full time.
 It seems that a lot of of millennials are looking for ways to beat the 9 – 5.
 I can DEFINITELY respect and aspire to that journey, but in the mean time, we are keeping the jobs we have gone to school for, for so long.
 Danny will make a good salary as a dentist.
 He will be pursuing one thing he loves and helping people.
 He’ll have great hours.
 You really can’t beat that.
 I will continue to be a lawyer.
 I might not have the great hours Danny will have, but we will be able to chip away at our debt with our dual income.

 We need a steady flow of income coming in so we can pay off debt fast.
 We have business ideas and ventures that will take some time money to pursue.
 Instead of foregoing our 9-5’s to pursue those ventures, we are pursuing them while keeping our 9-5’s.
 I know what you are thinking– on every single episode of Shark Tank the investors ask the start up’s if they are working on their product/service full time.
 If they aren’t, Mark Cuban and his buddies almost never invest with them.
 But ask yourself this, is Mark Cuban only working on one thing?
 Absolutely not.
 And he’s way more filthy rich than the people coming to him asking him for money.
 So do you want to be like Mark Cuban, or do you want to be like some poor guy coming in asking for money?
 Cuban.
 Every time.